prime31/GoKit/README.md

 Some Important Definitions
 -----

-* **Tween**: base class that handles a list of TweenProperties to be animated concurrently, tween duration and the object to perform the animations on.
+* **Tween**: base class that handles a list of TweenProperties to be animated concurrently, tween duration, loop count/type and the object to perform the animations on.
 Hang on to a reference if you need to control the Tween after it starts (play, pause, reverse, etc).
 These auto-destruct by default.
 If you set them not to auto-destruct they will be left in the tween engine and you can restart/reverse them at a later time.
 Tweens can be set to update in the standard Update, FixedUpdate or LateUpdate methods or via a time scale independent update (handy when animating something while time scale is set to 0).